 - A person suffering from alcohol or drug abuse commonly becomes dull, antisocial, depressed, tired, aggressive, etc.

 - Intravenous drug consumption might lead to the transmission of many infectious diseases like AIDS if the same syringe is shared among multiple people.

-- Alcohol usage ultimately leads to failure of vital organs like the liver and kidneys.
+- Alcohol usage ultimately leads to the failure of vital organs like the liver and kidneys.

 Prevention and Control

 - Medical help in situations where counselling and talking cannot help.

 - Counselling and education are some of the best ways of dealing with cases of alcohol and drug abuse.